TITLE: Teaching Artist

 - Minimum two (2) years’ experience working with children and/or families in a private and/or professional setting, preferably in a museum, school, daycare center, or as a nanny or tutor

-- Strong customer service work experience
+- Strong customer service and team work experience

 - Able to communicate effectively and perform work in a public, high-energy environment